jealcalat/jealcalat.github.io/_posts/2021-02-20-two-step-algorithm.md

 # 1  44.2 89.4   45.2 2.212389 66.8 0.0678733 0.3311258
 ```

 The first two columns are the principal output.
-Spread is just (stop - start), and mid (middle, or peak time) is just (start + stop) / 2; r1, r2 and r3 the response times in the low state before start, the high rate state between the start and the stop, and the low state after stop.
+Spread is just _(stop - start)_, and mid (middle, or peak time) is just _(start + stop) / 2_; r1, r2 and r3 the response times in the low state before start, the high rate state between the start and the stop, and the low state after stop.

 The next plot shows the distributions of the response times in the peak trial.
 The dashed line in the center is T=60, and the red lines are the start and stop times identified by ```low1_s1_high_s2_low2```.